ASgoPew/TUI/Documentation/en_VisualObject.md

 * bool **ForceSection**
 	* Objects draw with SentTileSquare by default.
 Set this field to force drawing this object with SendSection.
 * int **ProviderX**
 	* X coordinate relative to tile provider.
-Sets in Update() and PulseType.PositionChanged.
+Sets in Update() and by signal PulseType.PositionChanged.
 * int **ProviderY**
 	* Y coordinate relative to tile provider.
-Sets in Update() and PulseType.PositionChanged.
+Sets in Update() and by signal PulseType.PositionChanged.
 * ExternalOffset **Bounds**
-	* Bounds (relative to this object) in which this object is allowed to draw.
+	* Bounds (relative to this object) in which tiles of this object is allowed to draw (and tiles of child sub-tree as well).
-* object **Data**
-	* Database storing stream data.
-See DBWriteNative().
 * IEnumerable<VisualObject> **DescendantDFS**
 	* Deep Fast Search method of iterating objects in sub-tree including this node.
 * IEnumerable<VisualObject> **DescendantBFS**